10 Improved Marijuana Detox Tips to Help Your Recovery

 Why You Need to Seek Treatment

 Marijuana use disorder causes short and long-term mental and physical health problems that cannot be resolved without abstinence and treatment.
 Since THC changes how the hippocampus processes information, regular marijuana users suffer memory and learning problems.
-The younger you are when you start using, the more severe these problems become, and the longer they take to heal.
-Everyone loses hippocampal neurons as they age, impairing their ability to learn new things, but chronic exposure to THC rapidly increases the rate of nerve cell loss.
-THC also damages executive functioning—the cognitive processes that allow us to pay attention, make decisions, and monitor and control our behavior and emotions.
+The younger you are when you start using, the more severe these problems become and the longer they take to heal.

-10 Marijuana Detox Tips for your Recovery
+10 Marijuana Detox Tips for Your Recovery

 1. Get professional help.

-Studies show that most people with marijuana use disorder have used the drug every day for an average of ten years, and have tried to quit an average of six times.
+Studies show that most people with marijuana use disorder have used the drug every day for an average of 10 years, and have tried to quit an average of six times.
 Don’t try to recover alone.
 An inpatient marijuana detox program is your best chance at quitting marijuana for good.

 2. Make a list of why you want to quit.